 Word segmentation is an indispensable step in ensuring comparability between Chinese and word-based languages.
-After fully considering the stringency of word segmentation, this study divided sentences manually into words according to the authoritative word dictionary-"Modern Chinese Dictionary 7th Edition" (2016)-rather than by words listed in the Lexicon of common words in contemporary Chinese (2008).
-The study furthermore followed commonly accepted rules for word segmentation (Fu, 1985; Ge, 2014; Liu, 2019), such as considering the inflection of the word as a single word (e.g., the word 笑笑 [smile] is the inflection of the word 笑 [smile] and is considered as a single word).
-For words with indistinguishable boundaries, suggestions were provided by the associate editor who participated in the compilation of the Modern Chinese Dictionary 7th Edition (2016) through personal communication with the first author.
+After fully considering the stringency of word segmentation2, this study divided sentences manually into words according to the authoritative word dictionary- "Modern Chinese Dictionary 7th Edition" (2016) rather than by words listed in "Lexicon of common words in contemporary Chinese" (2008).
+The study furthermore followed commonly accepted rules for word segmentation (Fu, 1985; Ge, 2014; Liu, 2019), such as considering the inflection of the word as a single word (e.g., the word 笑笑 (smile) is the inflection of the word 笑 (smile) and is considered as a single word).
+For words with indistinguishable boundaries, suggestions were provided by the associate editor who participated in the compilation of "Modern Chinese Dictionary 7th Edition" (2016) through personal communication with the first author.

-Results and discussion
+Results and Discussion

-This methodological paper disclosing the corpus will report descriptive statistics on five basic reading time measures: (a) first fixation duration (FFD), the duration of the first fixation on the current word; (b) single fixation duration (SFD), the duration of the fixation on a word that is fixated only once; (c) gaze duration (GD), the summed duration of all fixations on the current word before the eyes move on to the next (right-side) word; (d) total reading time (TRT), the summed duration of all fixations on the current word; and (e) go-past time (GPT), the summed durations of all fixations and regression to the previous upper plot presents the reading times of the L1 (Chinese), while the lower plot indicates the reading times of the second language (English).
+This methodological paper disclosing the corpus will report descriptive statistics on five basic reading time measures: a) First fixation duration (FFD), the duration of the first fixation on the current word; b) single fixation duration (SFD), the duration of the fixation on a word that is fixated only once; c) gaze duration (GD), the summed duration of all fixations on the current word before the eyes move on to the next (right-side) word; d) total reading time (TRT), the summed duration of all fixations on the current word; and e) go-past time (GPT), the summed durations of all fixations and regression to the previous (left-side) words since the current word is first fixated until the next (right-side) word is fixated.
+The distribution and descriptive statistics of these reading time measures are shown in Figure 1.
+This paper also discloses all data, freely available online (access link: